50 Examples of employee evaluation comments that boost performance – Download PDF Here

 With 83% of US employees suffering from work-related stress, employees may be dealing with a myriad of physical and mental health issues that may not be apparent when evaluating their performance.
 Unfortunately, because it’s not clear what an employee is dealing with, managers often forget that an employee’s drop in performance might be because of personal issues.

 For instance, in 2018, stress caused sleep deprivation in 66% of employees.
 A lack of meaningful sleep is known to reduce employee productivity, focus, and performance, and can often be an explanation for a myriad of performance issues in the workplace.
-Employees frequently turning up late, working at a slow pace, being unable to focus, or even not engaging in meetings can all be a result of sleep deprivation caused by stress.
+Employees frequently turning up late for work, working at a slow pace, being unable to focus, or even not engaging in meetings can all be a result of sleep deprivation caused by stress.

 Because of this, it’s extremely important for managers to understand what employee support channels are available to them if their performance is suffering due to a physical or mental health issue.
 As a HR manager, you need to make sure that managers have the contact details for your employee support programs, or they understand where they need to refer employees if they’re struggling with things that are affecting their performance.